The Best Office Jobs in a Recession

 • Consulting.

-4. IT administrator
+4. IT Administrator

 IT administrators are generally accountable for maintaining organisational IT networks, servers, and computer security systems.
 They manage the upgrade and installation of new hardware and software, perform troubleshooting to address any problems with computer systems, and assess viruses and potential threats to a company’s network.
 IT administrators might also monitor the use of email, create and change passwords, make suggestions for improvements to computer systems, backup data and perform data recovery if needed.